SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 Apply this attribute to a declaration, to suppress strict concurrency checking.
+You can apply this attribute
+to the following kinds of declarations:

+- Imports
+- Structures, classes, and actors
+- Enumerations and enumeration cases
+- Protocols
+- Variables and constants
+- Subscripts
+- Initializers
+- Functions

 On an import declaration,
 this attribute reduces the strictness of concurrency checking